 As she was raising three boys, I doubt my mom went an entire day without yelling “don’t wipe that with your shirt!”
-In terms of aesthetics and sanitation, she might have had a point.
-But with regard to environment, score one for the Wigness boys because at least we weren’t using paper towels to wipe Kool-Aid off of the counter.
+In terms of looks, she might have had a point.
+But at least the her boys weren’t using paper towels to wipe Kool-Aid off of the counter.

-The same study found that Americans spent an average of $17.50 on paper towels per capita.
-Norway, the next closest per capita spender, spent $11.70 per person.
+The same study found that Americans spent an average of $17.50 on paper towels per person.
+Norway, the next closest per capita spender, spent just $11.70 per person.

 - It takes 17 trees and up to 20,000 gallons of water to make one ton of paper towels.

 - If every U.S. household replaced one roll of virgin fiber paper towels with ones made from 100% recycled content we could save 544,000 trees.

 Paper products strain the environment from their production to their end-life.
 It’s time for Americans to focus on reusable paper products.